tallrice/project1-tallrice/README.md

 - Acceptable
 - Exceptional

-**This assignment is due in Week 5 (Sunday by 11:59PM CST).
+**This assignment is due at the end of Week 4 (Sunday by 11:59PM CST).
 Note that you have an additional week to complete this project.**